tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * As long as we have our contract's code, and the address, we can generate the information we need to interact with the contract.

 * In fact, we don't need the code itself, just something called the ABI (Application Binary Interface), which is a compiled interface that is like an API, but in binary format.
 Since we have the code, we can generate the ABI.
-However, don't worry about that, Remix will handle that stuff behind the scenes.
+However, don't worry about that—Remix will handle that stuff behind the scenes.

 * We can come back to this interactive menu at any time by pointing Remix in the right direction by setting the network and contract's address.

-Now time for the exciting part, actually using our tokens!
+Now time for the exciting part—actually using our tokens!

-### 14. Students Do: Sending and Receiving ERC20 tokens (15 min)
+### 14. Student Do: Sending and Receiving ERC20 tokens (15 min)

 In this activity, students will pair up and exchange each other's tokens on the testnet.
 They will also explore the transactions and the contract on the Etherscan block explorer, which provides more detail for ERC20-compliant smart contracts.